-| Gitxsanimax Name | Witsuwit'en Name | Common Name | Scientific Name |
+GitxsanimaxName | Witsuwit'en Name | Common Name | Scientific Name |

 |---|---|---|---|

-| Ya’aa | Ggïs | Chinook Salmon | Oncorhynchus tshawytscha |
+Yaaa | Ggs | Chinook Salmon | Oncorhynchus tshawytscha |

-| Eek | Deedzex | Coho Salmon | Oncorhynchus kisutch |
+Eek | Deedzex | Coho Salmon | Oncorhynchus kisutch |

-| Mi’soo | Taalook | Sockeye Salmon | Oncorhynchus nerka |
+Misoo | Taalook | Sockeye Salmon | Oncorhynchus nerka |

-| Milit | Tësdlï | Steelhead | Oncorhynchus mykiss |
+Milit | Tsdl | Steelhead | Oncorhynchus mykiss |

-The following Watershed Connectivity Restoration Plan (WCRP) represents the culmination of a one-year collaborative planning effort for the Bulkley River watershed (excluding the Morice River, see Geographic Scope), the overall aim of which is to clarify and reduce the threat of aquatic barriers to anadromous salmonids and the livelihoods that they support, including the values and laws of First Nations, as well their continued sustenance, cultural, and ceremonial needs both now and into the future.
-This 10-year plan was developed to identify priority actions that the Bulkley River WCRP planning team (see Table 1 for a list of team members) will undertake between 2021-2031 to conserve and restore fish passage in the watershed through strategies aimed at barrier rehabilitation, barrier prevention, and strengthening Indigenous connections to land and water.
+The purpose of the Bulkley River Watershed Connectivity Restoration Plan (WCRP) is to improve understanding of habitat connectivity for Pacific salmon and steelhead in the Bulkley River watershed and inform efforts to close knowledge gaps and plan and prioritize field assessments and restoration.
+This 10-year plan identifies priority actions that the Bulkley River WCRP Planning Team (see Appendix B – Partners and Detailed Methods for a list of team members) will undertake between 2021-2031 to conserve and restore fish passage in the watershed through strategies aimed at barrier rehabilitation, barrier prevention, and strengthening Indigenous connections to land and water.

-WCRPs are long-term, actionable plans that blend local stakeholder and rightsholder knowledge with innovative geographical information systems (GIS) analyses to gain a shared understanding of where restoration efforts will have the greatest benefit for anadromous salmonids.
-The planning process is inspired by the Conservation Standards (v.4.0), which is a conservation planning framework that allows planning teams to systematically identify, implement, and monitor strategies to apply the most effective solutions to high priority conservation problems.
-There is a rich history of connectivity and fish passage planning and restoration work in the Bulkley River watershed that this WCRP builds upon, including the work undertaken by the BC Fish Passage Technical Working Group, the Skeena Fisheries Commission, the Office of the Wet’suwet’en, the Wet’suwet’en First Nation, and the Society for Ecosystem Restoration in Northern British Columbia (SERNbc) among others (Wilson and Rabnet.
-(2007), McCarthy and Fernando (2015), Smith (2018), Casselman and Stanley (2010), Irvine (2018)).
-The Canadian Wildlife Federation will continue to engage and coordinate with local partners and existing initiatives, in part through the Skeena Environmental Stewardship Initiative.
-SERNbc is also currently undertaking fish passage work in the Bulkley River watershed, with some overlap and some differences in scope compared to the work and processes described in this WCRP.
-The SERNbc project relies on expert knowledge and field assessments in both the Bulkley and Morice River watersheds to improve passage for all fish, including fluvial and resident species, and focuses on stream crossings that act as barriers (Irvine (2021)).
-This WCRP focuses specifically on improving connectivity for anadromous salmonids and uses consensus-based planning exercises and spatial modelling to develop watershed-scale status assessments, goal setting, and prioritization for multiple structure types.
-SERNbc and the WCRP planning team are currently collaborating on the development of the bcfishpass connectivity model and will continue to work together to promote coordination and collaboration between the two initiatives.
+WCRPs are long-term, actionable plans that blend local stakeholder and rightsholder knowledge with innovative geographic information systems (GIS) analyses to gain a shared understanding of where restoration efforts will have the greatest benefit for anadromous salmonids.
+The planning process is inspired by the Conservation Standards(v.4.0), which is a conservation planning framework that allows Planning Teams to systematically identify, implement, and monitor strategies to apply the most effective solutions to high priority conservation problems.
+There is a rich history of connectivity and fish passage planning and restoration work in the Bulkley River watershed that this WCRP builds upon, including the work undertaken by the BC Fish Passage Technical Working Group, the Skeena Fisheries Commission, the Office of the Wet’suwet’en, the Witset First Nation, and the Society for Ecosystem Restoration in Northern British Columbia (SERNbc) among others (Wilson and Rabnet (2007),McCarthy and Fernando (2015),Smith (2018),Casselman and Stanley (2010),Irvine (2018)).
+The Canadian Wildlife Federation engaged and coordinated with local partners and existing initiatives, in part through the Skeena Sustainability Assessment Forum Environmental Stewardship Initiative.

 Vision Statement